CarnivoreXD/Backstage-app/README.md

 # [Backstage](https://backstage.io)

-This is a backstage app running locally on WSL with GitHub OAuth for personal use
+This is a backstage app running locally on WSL with GitHub OAuth for personal use and learning